emperorjnx/Soldier-Of-Fortune/README.md

 Note: All coding is done using python.

 Note:
-You need opencv,playsound installed to run this game anaconda installation conda install -c conda-forge opencv conda install -c anaconda pip pip install playsound
+You need opencv installed to run this game anaconda installation conda install -c conda-forge opencv